Oatmeal Creme Pies

 Growing up, there were certain grocery store items my sisters and I were hoping would be in our mother’s shopping cart.
 I was always pining for Archway Pecan Sandies, boxed gingersnaps, and Little Debbie Oatmeal Creme Pies.
 But my mom was very frugal and those types of splurges didn’t happen very often.

 But fast forward to college.
 Thank goodness the shelves were usually stocked with Little Debbies on our 2 AM post-bar sprees to Quik Trip or whatever 24-hour convenience store was closest.
-I hadn’t thought of these sandwich cookies in years, but once I spotted a copycat recipe on my friend, Jen’s blog, I knew I’d have to bake up a batch of Copycat Oatmeal Creme Pies.
+I hadn’t thought of these sandwich cookies in years, but once I spotted a copycat recipe on my friend, Jen’s blog, I knew I’d have to bake up a batch of her Oatmeal Creme Pies Recipe.